ksatola/ai-llm-twin-writer/README.md

 3. **Generates** a final answer using a generative language model (e.g., OpenAI GPT, Google T5, Meta LLaMA).

 RAG is usually used to augment LLMs with:
-- capability to perform specific actions (e.g., summarize, reformulate, and extract the injected data),
+- Capability to perform specific actions (e.g., summarize, reformulate, and extract the injected data),
-- specific (private) domain knowledge,
+- Specific (private) domain knowledge,
-- new facts/data occured/created after the model was trained.
+- New facts/data occured/created after the model was trained.

 ### Embeddings
 Embeddings are dense vector representations of data (words, sentences, documents, etc.) that capture their semantic meaning in semantic space.
 In the context of LLMs, embeddings are central to how these models understand, compare, and relate text.